 - Optional further traffic separation via VLAN tags

 Please keep in mind that a reliable and fast network is crucial to get good performance and resiliency.
-10 Gbit/s networks are especially important to recover quickly from disk and server failures or when rebalancing data when scaling up your storage.
+Bandwidth is especially important to recover quickly from disk and server failures or when rebalancing data when scaling up your storage.
+Our customers often see Network Bandwidth spikes far beyond 100 Gbit/s total.

 Our consultants are well versed in networking and are happy to help with network planning.
 Contact us to discuss your requirements.